sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 | `"enableDownloadBar"` | `boolean` | If `true`, a download bar tracking the progress will appear at the bottom of the window when downloading.
 If `false`, the download process will be invisible. |
 | `"path"` | `string` | Path where the downloaded file will be saved.
 Due to security reasons, it is only possible to provide two download paths: the Windows "Temp" or "Downloads" folder. |

-You can also override the default system download behavior in the application configuration JSON file:
+You can also override the default system download behavior in the app configuration JSON file:

 ```json
 {